surabhisnath/Relating_ObjectiveComplexity_SubjectiveComplexity_Beauty_BinaryPixelPatterns/REVIEW.md

     - You can delete those, I assume

 - Most important thing (I think):
     - Block beginning 381: I am not getting this plot generated.
-The resulting pdf is empty...
+The resulting pdf is empty... - Done, fixed

 ### `MixedEffectsModelling.R`

-- A few general stylistic things (for writing idiomatic R):
+- A few general stylistic things (for writing idiomatic R): - Done, fixed most
     - Lines should be less than 80 characters
     - It is not so common to use `{}` to define blocks
     - Use `snake_case`, not `camelCase` for names
     - Operators (*e.g.*, `+`, `=`, *etc.*) should always have spaces before and after